Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 }
 ```

-The `Start` method looks pretty similar to before, the major update here is to make sure we create our ``NativeArray`.
+The `Start` method looks pretty similar to before, the major update here is to make sure you create your `NativeArray`.

+#### OnDestroy method

 ```c#
 public void OnDestroy()